Posts Tagged ‘business economics’

 In a nutshell, outsourcing is not just good but great – we simply cannot do everything all by ourselves.
 You really do not need to own a cow if you want milk, if you catch my drift.
 Thanks to the fact that industrial revolution was solidly built on increased specialization.

 Really, the controversy over “to outsource or not to outsource” is totally xenophobic and protectionist!
-Certain people think that outsourcing is totally great…wait for it…as long as it is carried out by American indigenes.
+Certain people think that outsourcing is totally great…wait for it…as long as it is carried out by American indigence.
 But these certain people believe that if foreigners do the outsourced tasks, then it is a definite no-no – particularly if the people handling the outsourced task are of a certain color.
 If that is not racism, I honestly do not know what is!
 Their borderline racist behavior should NEVER have a place in a globalized economy.

 When top footwear companies outsource its manufacturing to a plant in the heart of Malaysia or a top bank outsourcing its customer service to a call center located in India, the American customer totally wins, how?!
 We get cheaper goods and also help to create markets for products and services abroad as well.
 Keep in mind that the United States has a colossal trade surplus in services and IP (intellectual property).
 Unlike manufacturing, people in countries with growing are the ones that can afford IP or services – so, it is really in the best Interest of the United States to assist other economies through trade.
 You need to understand that the United States is helping these countries through trade and not aid, which is the best way to create a universal economic expansion.